 A senior corps I was with as a 12 year old practiced on Tuesday and Thursday evenings from 7 to 10pm.
 The instructor - Jay Tuomey - would stay with anyone who wanted till 2am.
 We worked in front of large panes of glass that acted as mirrors.
 When there was criticism, everyone knew what not to do.
 My father would pick me up on these school nights at 2am.
-It added up to 14 hours of instruction per week by the best instructor of basic form I have seen.
-He taught physiology using drum sticks.
-Each individual has a different coordination template, bone mass, length of forearms, length of fingers and ability of the wrist hinge to turn due to the joint and tendons.
-Sons of Liberty Fife and Drum Corps members perfected how each type of individual situation should be handled in the 1950s.
+It was 14 hours of instruction per week by the best instructor of basic form I ever saw.
+He taught physiology for drummers.

 This is relevant today for line drumming or drum set.
-You might see 10 snares that look like they are using one style but the mastery of these gentlemen was that you were actually looking at 10 different styles that looked like one in the line.
+You might see 10 snares that look like using one style but the mastery of these gentlemen was that you were actually looking at 10 different styles that looked like one, maximizing the potential of each individual.

 I was around them long enough to understand what they did.
 Like Ancient Greek sculptors, Earl Sturtze and the Sons of Liberty drummers, took the art to its physiological limits.
 They took the time to figure it out.
 Their results are timeless.